 Fill a bathtub with water and drop all sorts of random items in to be ‘fished out’ with a simple net (from Daiso).
 Choose a variety of items – of different sizes, weights and density.
 Some will float, some will sink; some will be easier to scoop out than others.

 Up the excitement by setting a time limit for the little fisherman.
-He may get frustrated at times, when he can’t scoop the object, and want to pick it up with his hands instead.
+He may get frustrated at times, when he cannot scoop the object, and want to pick it up with his hands instead.
 Encourage him to try, try again, and to be patient with himself along the way.
-He’ll get it out, eventually.
+He will get it out, eventually.